Introduction

 North Carolina State Records

 Even at my personal fastest I wasn’t that fast, but I was able to nab a good chunk of the state records.
-I think these are all the ones I had, I’m 90% sure I held the 3x3 average for about a week.
+I think these are all the ones I had, I’m like 75% sure I held the 3x3 average for about a week.

 - 3x3 average